 All science prerequisite coursework is expected to be at the level of what would be required for a science major in an undergraduate program.
 Remedial or introductory level coursework will not be accepted.
 For example, BIO 1101 & 1102 at Augusta University are introductory science courses that non-majors can take.
 BIO 1107 & 1108 are the first sequential Biology courses in a science major curriculum.
 In this example, the PA Program would not accept BIO 1101/1102 as meeting the prerequisite of Principles of Biology I/II, but BIO 1107/1108 would be accepted.

 Admission is based on undergraduate college coursework including the overall, transfer, and math/science grade point averages.
 Other criteria include personal interviews, assessment of the applicant's motivation and the possession of the personal qualities needed to successfully complete the program.
-Prior to enrollment, the applicant must have:
+Prior to enrollment, the applicant will be evaluated on:

 Interviews are by invitation only.